If you're unhappy with the outcome of your application, you have the right to appeal.

 Monitoring an appeal

-- You can monitor the process of an appeal through our online planning system.
+- You can monitor the process of an appeal through our planning application register.
 If you have the appeal reference number it will help you find details more quickly, otherwise you can use the search facility in the system.

 - The Planning Inspectorate will publish copies of appeal decisions on the Appeals Casework Service from Gov.UK.